Aspirin – The Controversy and 10 Best Natural Alternatives

 9) SERRAPEPTASE is an enzyme derived from the silkworm which appears to be one of the most potent and effective of all the anti-inflammatory enzymes.
 In high enough doses, serrapeptase is capable of dissolving atherosclerotic plaque.
 See more at: https://vitalitymagazine.com/article/reversing-chronic-inflammation

-10) CURCUMIN (BCM-95 extract of turmeric) is a very powerful anti-inflammatory and analgesic agent that is well documented to provide aspirin-like effects without any of the side effects.
-My favourite form of curcumin is the BCM-95 extract of turmeric.
-It’s 100% natural and has at least seven times the absorption rate of synthetic versions.
-It does not require any special additive, natural or otherwise, to enhance absorption and is well tolerated.
+10) CURCUMIN (extract of turmeric) is a very powerful anti-inflammatory and analgesic agent that is well documented to provide aspirin-like effects without any of the side effects.
 An effective anti-inflammatory dose of curcumin for most conditions is 1000 mg, three times daily with food.
 See more at: https://vitalitymagazine.com/article/natural-alternatives-to-cortisone

-Caveat: If one continues to eat a lot of sugar, refined foods, saturated fat (e.g. red meat, fried foods, dairy products, etc.), and if one does not exercise, smokes cigarettes, and drinks alcohol to excess, neither aspirin nor any of the aforementioned alternatives can be guaranteed to do much good.
+Caveat: If a person continues to eat a lot of sugar, processed foods, saturated fat (e.g. red meat, fried foods, dairy products, etc.), and if one does not exercise, smokes cigarettes, and drinks alcohol to excess, neither aspirin nor any of the aforementioned alternatives can be guaranteed to do much good.
 Exercise releases endorphins – powerful chemicals made by the body that reduce inflammation and subsequent pain.

 • Devil’s claw root powder